27 Best Zucchini Companion Plants (and What to Avoid)

 The giant umbel flowers of dill attract a huge diversity of ladybugs, parasitic wasps, hoverflies, and other predators that eat aphids, thrips, and cucumber beetles.
 Some gardeners even report that young dill plants can improve the growth and vigor of zucchini seedlings.

-Dill is a fairly low maintenance herb, and is easy to grow.
+Dill is a fairly low-maintenance herb and is easy to grow.
 It can be a bit unruly if left unmaintained, so don’t sleep on your maintenance schedule.

 Benefits